Ojoiyabode/LITA-PROJECT-SALES-PERFORMANCE-ANALYSIS/README.md

  Used Excel formulas to calculate metrics such as average sales per product and total revenue by region

  ### SQL
+ This is where I included basic lines of queries used during analysis

  ### POWERBI

+ ## ANALYSIS & INSIGHTS
+ ### EXCEL